We are pleased to announce that Maggie’s Yorkshire, which we worked on alongside Heatherwick Studio, is now completed and open.

 Heatherwick’s design is comprised of three ‘pot’ structures with branching timber fins that support a beautifully dense landscaped roof.
 The three-pot structures are positioned around the heart of the centre, which houses a kitchen, social spaces, a library and an exercise.
 AKT II worked alongside Heatherwick Studio on the structural design for this project.

-To find out more about this project, click the link below.
+To find out more about this project, head to the Maggie’s Yorkshire project page.